KenjiEndo15/HacknShare/content/posts/caution-during-cybersecurity-engagements.md

 After the engagement ended, you forgot to remove the web shell, and the client was not informed about it either. **Eventually, malicious actors discovered and used the web shell to compromise the server**.

 Can you imagine the chaos this would cause for you, your company, and your client?
-While I haven’t encountered a real-life case like this, either personally or online, the risk is real—web shells can sometimes be accidentally left behind.
+While I haven’t encountered a real-life case like this, either personally or online, the risk is real — web shells can sometimes be accidentally left behind.

 The Cybersecurity and Infrastructure Security Agency (CISA) conducted a Red Team Assessment (RTA) for an organization and shared details about it in their [blog post](https://www.cisa.gov/news-events/cybersecurity-advisories/aa24-326a).
 I found the following paragraph especially interesting: